SudoWatson/SandboxGame/README.md

 Week5: Interact via Ray-Cast
 - Added debug points
-- Added a ray-cast from the screen crosshair
+- Added a ray cast from the screen crosshair
 - Detected objects along the ray
 - Called method on intersecting objects once for every click
 - Initiated only the nearest object's method along the ray
 - Added a method for entities when they are clicked on
 - Added a method for entities when the cursor hovers over them
-- Put pumpkin into its own class, can now be called with 1 line of code instead of 7
+- Put pumpkin into its own class; can now be called with 1 line of code instead of 7

 Week4: GUI/Text
 - Added and implemented GUI renderer